 - Loop or Ring lighting.
 This is a common setup popular on social media today.
 End result is a well lit look

 - Generally you want the light in front of your face unless you have a 3 point lighting system

 - Avoid putting the light behind you.
-If you are exposed to natural light - either face the window or close the blinds or else you will look like a super villain
+If you are exposed to natural light - either face the window or close the blinds or else you will not look your best while on stream

 Pros: USB powered, affordable, flexile, comes with tripod, dimming range